 Another consideration is that facial oils are occlusives.
 If you’re applying oil as your moisturizer your skin is missing out on other moisturizing ingredients.
 Doing so means your skin may never truly be hydrated as it’s missing the benefits of humectants and emollients.
 Again, when skin isn’t well hydrated the barrier cannot function properly.

 Oils should be considered supplemental hydration to balance your skin, not your sole source of moisture.
 Always, always use a moisturizer.
-Skinceuticals Triple Lipid Restore is a great option to use over your oil as it contains the perfect ratio of ceramides, fatty acids, and cholesterol to balance skin.
+Skinceuticals Triple Lipid Restore is a great option to use under your oil as it contains the perfect ratio of ceramides, fatty acids, and cholesterol to balance skin.
+Cerave Renewing Gel Oil is a fantastic budget option with a full spectrum of lipids.

 In addition to the trifecta look for phospholipids and sphingolipids on your labels!
 Together these will keep your lipid structure balanced, too.